-- King County Ordinance 15949 (authorizes sales and use tax of one-tenth of one percent for the delivery of mental health and chemical dependency services, and therapeutic courts; expires January 1, 2017).
+- King County Ordinance 15949, extended by Ordinance 18333 (authorizes sales and use tax of one-tenth of one percent for the delivery of mental health and chemical dependency services, and therapeutic courts; expires January 1, 2026).

 - King County Code 4.33.050, Binding Partnership Agreements – required – commitments.

 - Annually, the Contractor shall ensure all community behavioral health employees who work directly with clients are provided with training on safety and violence-prevention topics described in RCW 49.19.030.